Skip to content

 // These imports auto-register their transports:

-import '@justscale/http'; // Registers HTTP transport
+import '@justscale/http'; // registers HTTP transport

-import '@justscale/cli'; // Registers CLI transport
+import '@justscale/core/cli'; // registers CLI transport

 import { UserController } from './controllers/user';

-const cluster = createCluster({
+const app = JustScale()

-// cluster.serve() starts all registered transports
+// app.serve() starts all registered transports

-await cluster.serve({ http: 3000 });
+await app.serve({ http: 3000 });

 ℹ️